-The study domain is a short reach of River Greta which is located in Keswick (UK) (Fig.1a).
-The river reach is approximately 160 m long and the channel width varies from 10 m to 40 m.
+The study domain is a short reach of River Greta which is located in Keswick (UK) (Figure 1a).
+The river reach is approximately 160 m long and the channel width varies from 10 to 40 m.
 Field evidence showed that morphological changes occurred at the sharp bend during flood periods.
 Thus, the in-channel deposited sediments have to be dredged regularly.
-Field surveys at 16 cross sections (Fig.1a) were conducted before and after a flooding year by the Environment

-Agency.
-The scarce field dataset was exploited to validate the capability of the developed 2D model in modelling bar formation at the natural bend.
-Digital Terrain Models (DTMs) with 1m×1m resolution were constructed based on the measured raw point data from August 2005 and July 2006 to represent the bed terrain before and after the flooding period 2005-2006.
-The hydrograph data with a 15 minutes interval was measured in the Low Briery station, upstream of the study site from January 2005 to July 2006 (Fig.1c).
-It is shown that most of the time the flow discharge is smaller than 30m3/s.
-Field evidence demonstrates that the geomorphological changes induced by low flows are insignificant.
-Thus this study only focuses on the flood events greater than a threshold to save computational time.
-Both 30m3/s and 40m3/s were used as the threshold to test model sensitivity to this value.
+Field surveys at 16 cross sections (Figure 1a) were conducted before and after a flooding year by the Environment Agency.
+The scarce field data set was exploited to validate the capability of the developed 2-D model in modeling bar formation at the natural bend.
+Digital Terrain Models (DTMs) with 1 m \times 1 m resolution were constructed based on the measured raw point data from August 2005 and July 2006 to represent the bed terrain before and after the flooding period 2005-2006.
+The hydrograph data with a 15 min interval were measured in the Low Briery station, upstream of the study site from January 2005 to July 2006 (Figure 1c).
+It is shown that most of the time the flow discharge is